araobp/parking/README.md

 I should also check out [Google Brillo](https://developers.google.com/brillo/).

+#### Data analysis

+Use [Apache Spark](http://spark.apache.org/) to analyze the data on AWS DynamoDB:
+- the throughput of ALPR processing
+- correlation between the temperature and the number of cars entering into the garage

 ##What I have learned so far from this project

 ####System integration processes for IoT